Canadian Schooling system

 Canadians believe that life is a marathon and not a 100-meters sprint.
 Children are encouraged at a young age to develop at their own natural pace.
 There is no streaming.
-Mentally-challenged children & gifted children are put in the same class as the normal kids.
+Mentally-challenged children & gifted children are put in the same class as normal kids.
 Under this environment, Canadian kids learn to develop compassion towards the less fortunate and realize that the world comprises different kinds of people.
 Hence they grow to be less arrogant and less prejudicial.

-It is mandatory for students to do part-time jobs or perform volunteer duties at seniors’ home and other charity organizations in order to graduate from high schools.
+It is mandatory for students to do part-time jobs or perform volunteer duties at seniors’ homes and other charity organizations in order to graduate from high school.
 The students get marks for doing charity or part-time jobs.
 It is not uncommon to see volunteers in the hospital reception areas, families picking litter on the streets, distributing food/clothing to the needy, volunteers in senior homes, even the mentally and physically challenged are taken care of by volunteers.

 Canadians constitute less than 1% of the world’s population but provides 10% of the world’s peacekeeping forces in its selfless and unceremonious way.
 Volunteerism has become second nature to Canadians.
 18 Nobel Prize winners, 405 Olympics medalists, plus hundreds of world-renowned entrepreneurs, inventors, artists, musicians, writers, actors, singers etc. stand testimony to a marvelous education system of Canada.